Biden administration moves to restore endangered species protections dropped by Trump

 Many of the changes under Trump were finalized during his last weeks in office, giving the Republican administration little time to put them into action.

 Biden administration officials say they are trying to bring the 1973 endangered species law into alignment with its original intent and purpose.
+U.S. Fish and Wildlife Service Director Martha Williams said in a statement that the changes “reaffirm our commitment to conserving America’s wildlife and ensuring the Endangered Species Act works for both species and people.”

+National Oceanic and Atmospheric Administration Fisheries Assistant Administrator Janet Coit said the rules would ensure the species law remain effective as climate change alters habitats around the globe and plants and animals go extinct.

+The Democratic administration of President Joe Biden had earlier reversed Trump’s decision to weaken enforcement of the century-old Migratory Bird Treaty Act, which made it harder to prosecute bird deaths caused by the energy industry.
+And officials under Biden withdrew a 2020 rule that limited which lands and waters could be designated as places where imperiled animals and plants could receive federal protection.

-Environmentalists have been frustrated it’s taken more than two years for Biden to act on some of the Trump-era rollbacks.
+But environmentalists have been frustrated it’s taken more than two years for Biden to act on some of the Trump-era rollbacks.
 Stoking their urgency is the prospect of a new Republican administration following the 2024 election that could yet again rollback protections.

+“These are promising steps to get us back to the Endangered Species Act’s purpose, it’s power to protect,” said attorney Kristen Boyles with Earthjustice, which sued on behalf of environmental groups to block the Trump rules.
+The environmentalists prevailed in U.S. District Court then lost on appeal.

 An array of industry groups have long maintained that economic impacts are not given enough consideration in U.S. government wildlife decisions.
 Those group range from livestock and ranching organizations to trade associations representing oil, gas and mining interests.